 Rocky 5 (1990)

-From the best in the franchise, to the very worst movie of them all.
+From the best in the franchise to the worst movie of them all.
 Rocky now tries to take someone under his wing, in the same way the likes of Mickey and Apollo did to him.
 Sadly, Tommy Gunn is just a very unlikeable character and the film suffers for it.

 Rocky Balboa (2006)

-A pretty huge time jump takes us from the ’90s right through to 2006, and an aged Balboa decides to come out of retirement 30 years after his first fight to go at it again.
+A pretty huge time jump takes us from the ’90s right through to 2006, as an aged Balboa decides to come out of retirement 30 years after his first fight to go at it again.
 You might be thinking he’s too old for this now, and you’d be right.

 Nevertheless, there’s enough great story outside of the ring in this 2000s movie, as Balboa connects with his adult son (Milo Ventimiglia) and essentially comes to terms with the fact that he just ain’t the fighter he used to be.